-It’s the same for telemarketing.
-If we stick to on-shore for a moment, you can sell b2b or b2c.
+Ultimately, it doesn’t matter what you sell as long as you believe in the company, and in the intrinsic value of what you’re selling.
+Belief is a powerful motivator.
+You can sell b2b or b2c.
 You can sell funeral plans or insurance or PPI or you can promote high value tech solutions into the FTSE 100 or Fortune 500.
 They have very differing dynamics and requirements and levels of complexity.
 The level and style of calling suits different individuals.
 Peer to peer selling is key.
 People respond to different stimuli and ultimately people buy from people they like and trust.
 So, it’s important to try to match the caller with the nature of the campaign.

 I think it’s almost certainly true that, from an early age, people come in all shapes and sizes, personality types and have certain natural abilities.
 Some are shy.
 Some are outgoing.
 Some are natural magnets for others and some sit in the background.
 Some love to chat and others prefer to sit back and listen while others take the lead.

 Inevitably, not all skills are innate though.
 Our background, schooling and out of school activities and experiences further refine our knowledge and skills.
 Training telemarketers to be effective will inevitably add to their ability to deliver over time.
 But attitude and personality are critical factors for success.
+Energy powers momentum.
 Without those traits, no matter what input is provided, they’re destined to fail.
 Are those learned or bred?
-It’s hard to say and I’m no psychologist.
+It’s hard to say, and I’m no psychologist.
 But I imagine it’s part nature and part nurture.

 So, if you want to find telemarketers that will do a good job, what do you do?
 The answer is to find someone with a great personality, a positive attitude and someone that is open and willing to listen and learn.
 Then you’ll likely be onto a winner!